apisti01/A-Crab-s-Journey/test/lib/googletest/docs/Samples.md

 variety of Google Test features.

 * [Sample #1](../samples/sample1_unittest.cc) shows the basic steps of using Google Test to test C++ functions.
-* [Sample #2](../samples/sample2_unittest.cc) shows a more complex unit test for a class with multiple member functions.
+* [Sample #2](../samples/sample2_unittest.cc) shows a more complex lenUnit test for a class with multiple member functions.
 * [Sample #3](../samples/sample3_unittest.cc) uses a test fixture.
 * [Sample #4](../samples/sample4_unittest.cc) is another basic example of using Google Test.
 * [Sample #5](../samples/sample5_unittest.cc) teaches how to reuse a test fixture in multiple test cases by deriving